OpenTreeOfLife/reference-taxonomy/README.md

 Documentation for how to use 'smasher', the taxonomy combiner.

+See file doc/scripting.md for documentation on using the scripting features of smasher for building, subsetting, querying and other operations on taxonomies.

 See file doc/README.md for release notes for the taxonomy itself.

 Taxonomies are represented as directories, see